-This study introduces advanced machine learning models, such as LSTM networks and Transformer models, to accurately detect the honeymoon phase in T1D patients.
-By analyzing CGM data, these models enhance the precision of honeymoon phase identification, leading to more personalized insulin management and improved overall glycemic control.
+This study introduces advanced machine learning models, such as long short-term memory networks and transformer models, to accurately detect the honeymoon phase in T1D patients.
+By analyzing continuous glucose monitoring data, these models enhance the precision of honeymoon phase identification, leading to more personalized insulin management and improved overall glycemic control.